qualabs/video-headline/CONFIGURATION.md

 #### Creating a Plan

-*On the "Organizations and channels" menu choose "Plans" and click on the "add plan" button.
+*On the `Organizations and Channels` menu choose `Plans` and click on `add plan`button.

 ![¡](docs/orgs-and-channels.png)

 1. **Business name:** Add a name for the plan.
-2. **Video transcoding configuration:** From the dropdown choose the configuration needed.
+2. **Video transcoding configuration:** From the selector choose the configuration with the name previously created.
-2. **Audio transcoding configuration:** From the dropdown choose the configuration needed.
+2. **Audio transcoding configuration:** From the selector choose the configuration with the name previously created.
 3. **MediaLive Configuration:** From the dropdown choose the configuration needed.

 ![¡](docs/plan.png)

 #### Adding a AWS account

-*On the "Organizations and channels" menu choose "AWS account" and click on the "add AWS account" button.
+*On the `Organizations and Channels` menu choose `AWS account` and click on the `add AWS account` button.

 1. **Name:** Add a name for the account.
 2. **Access Key:** The Access Key for the API user (The user was created in the AWS Configuration section, and the credentials are available in AWS Secrets Manager).